petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 1. verify in a Workbench CLI that tipping A will produce a single "a" on the screen; holding and releasing A should have no effect (release input devices)

-### r987: clipping and scaling, screenshots in Amiga Forever
+### r987, Git 5762a4c: clipping and scaling, screenshots in Amiga Forever
 ------------------------------------------------------------
 Edit a title to use PAL standard clipping and verify it is displayed correctly in 1x mode.
 Take a screenshot, verify it is ok.